chrisdetmering/Human-API-Integration/README.md

 ## Installing Visual Studio Code
 We are going to start this setup by making sure we have an IDE or text editor.
 We are going to use [Visual Studio Code](https://code.visualstudio.com/).
-Click on the link provided and follow the instructions for downloading the text editor.
+Click on the link provided and follow the instructions.

 ## Installing Node and npm
-Next, let's make sure we have Node.js installed and npm.
-To check for this navigate to your terminal (we are assuming you know how to do this) and type:
+Next, let's make sure we have Node.js and npm installed.
+To check for this, navigate to your terminal and type:

 ```
 node -v